 Available in your choice of Spotted Gum, Kwila or Red Ironbark, 75kg or 100kg load capacity, and fitted with industrial quality steel frame solid bearing casters, Rollr makes owning big-ass pots completely hassle free.

 - Your Rollr comes fully assembled.

-- Orders of 5 units or less will be shipped next business day, however larger orders may take 2-3 days to be shipped.
+- Orders of 4 units or less are generally shipped next business day, however larger orders may take 2-3 days to be shipped.